lyk6756/WARP3D-Note/source/didriv17.9.2.rst

 12.
 ~~~~~

-Build the nodal averages of strain energy density (stress work density) and strains.
-These terms are used to calculate the derivative of the strain energy density, which appears in the domain integral when material properties vary spatially (e.g. fgms).
-The nodal values calculated in di_fgm_setup will be used to compute their spatial derivatives at integration points.

 Needed when FGM nodal properties are actually used for elements in model, when the user has defined an initial state, or temperature dependent stress-strain curves are used (effectively makes the material an FGM), or input initial stresses.

 Needed for I integrals with temperatures in model.